Canadian Building Trades Object to Bill C-377

 Trades Council Acts on Suggestion by Gallagher

 Local 793 business manager Mike Gallagher has convinced the Provincial Building and Construction Trades Council of Ontario to further investigate the case of a widow whose benefits are going to be significantly reduced by the Workplace Safety and Insurance Board (WSIB).
-Gallagher asked the Council to look into the matter after hearing a presentation on […]
+Gallagher asked the Council to look into the matter after hearing a presentation on Oct.
+20 from Carmine Tiano, the Council’s director of occupational services.
+Tiano told delegates attending a Council meeting that the widow, whose husband was retired and died from mesothelioma, was entitled to a monthly survivor […]

 Local 793 business manager Mike Gallagher has convinced the Provincial Building and Construction Trades Council of Ontario to further investigate the case of a widow whose benefits are going to be significantly reduced by the Workplace Safety and Insurance Board (WSIB).